Kevin-Roa/react-todo/README.md

 # **React Todo List**

-## Description

-> A simple todo list build using React.
+> A simple todo list built using React.
 Features dynamically adding/removing elements from the list, element filtering, as well as saving/retrieving elements from local storage.
 Created by following a youtube tutorial by "Dev Ed."

 ## Try it out